Unmissable 99p deals on bestselling crime fictionExplore deals

 In a race against the clock, can Kamil and Anjoli find the missing woman before time runs out?

-Books Like the Kamil Rahman series:
+Books like the Kamil Rahman series:

 There you have it – Ajay Chowdhury’s Kamil Rahman books in order!
 Loved the first three?
 Can’t wait to read The Spy?
 Let us know in the comments below…